Grimace's Birthday: Gameplay

-A screenshot of gameplay in Grimace's Birthday.
+An example of the gameplay in Grimace's Birthday.

 Grimace's Birthday is a side-scrolling platformer in which the player takes control of Grimace throughout four levels with two stages each.
 In the first stage, the player controls Grimace on a skateboard, able to perform rail grinds and other tricks.
 In the second stage, Grimace moves freely and has a bubble power-up, allowing him to float.
 Each level is scored against a time limit, with points accumulated from actions such as defeating enemies and performing tricks.
 Throughout the levels, the player can collect Grimace Shakes for bonus points.
 After completing every level, the player can complete a bonus minigame and blow out the candles of their birthday cake for bonus points.
 Grimace's Birthday features two game modes besides the main story mode: a "Score Attack" mode in which the player is tasked with gaining as many points as possible under a time limit and a "Freeskate" mode in which the player can move freely with no time limit.